 Step Three: Evenly cover thighs with the chicken rub.
 Use your hands to ensure even coverage over both sides of the thighs.
 Then place chicken thighs directly onto the grill grate in the preheated smoker.

-Step Four: Smoke the chicken thighs until the internal temperature reaches 160 degrees F. You can then baste them with your favorite bbq sauce, cook them for five more minutes and remove them and serve.
+Step Four: Smoke the chicken thighs directly on the wire rack until the internal temperature reaches 160 degrees F. You can then baste them with your favorite bbq sauce, cook them for five more minutes and remove them and serve.

 What Temperature for Smoking Chicken Thighs?